The Modulor Man is a recurring silhouette in Le Corbusier's buildings and art. Will Wiles looks back at this phenomenal form

-In Le Corbusier's buildings and art a recurrent silhouette appears.
-It's a stylised human figure, standing proudly and square-shouldered, sometimes with one arm raised: this is Modulor Man, the mascot of Le Corbusier's system for re-ordering the universe.
-You'll find him in two major exhibitions showing now: Cold War Modern at the Victoria & Albert Museum and a retrospective in Liverpool, the first big Corb show in the UK for 20 years.
+In Le Corbusier's buildings and art a recurrent silhouette appears: the Modulor Man.
+It's a stylised human figure, standing proudly and square-shouldered, sometimes with one arm raised, the mascot of Le Corbusier's system for re-ordering the universe.

-Le Corbusier developed the Modulor in 1943, and the first volume of his study of it was published in 1950.
-From the Unité d'Habitation in Marseilles (completed 1952) onwards, Corbusier applied the Modulor to his buildings, including the government complexes he built in Chandigarh, India, and his rural retreat, Le Cabanon.
-It won widespread praise, and was used by architects and designers including Georges Candilis and Jean Prouve; no less a figure than Albert Einstein said: "It's a tool that makes the good easy and the bad difficult."
+Le Corbusier developed the Modulor in 1943, and the first volume of his study on the topic was published in 1950.
+From the monumental concrete creation, Unité d'Habitation in Marseilles (completed 1952) onwards, Corbusier applied the Modulor to his buildings, including the government complexes he built in Chandigarh, India, and his rural retreat, Le Cabanon in the south of France.
+It won widespread praise, and was used by architects and designers including Georges Candilis and Jean Prouvé; no less a figure than Albert Einstein said: "It's a tool that makes the good easy and the bad difficult."
 But it was not widely adopted, perhaps because Corbusier wanted to patent the system and earn royalties from buildings built using it.

 However, the fact that Corbusier showed Modulor to Einstein betrays how proud he was of his creation.
 He became transfixed, attributing mystical virtues to the system and seeing it as part of the fundamental architecture of the universe itself.
 The quixotic search for a key that can unlock the secrets of architecture obsessed him, as it has others through the ages.
 The quest continues: architectural historian Charles Jencks, who has written extensively on Le Corbusier, identifies Peter Eisenman and Cecil Balmond as the inheritors of the spirit that drove the creation of the Modulor.